On K3 surfaces which dominate Kummer surfaces: Introduction

 \section{Introduction}

-In the present note we study rational maps between complex algebraic $K3$ surfaces in terms of their periods.
+In the present note we study rational maps between $K3$ surfaces in terms of their periods.
 Let $X$ be a complex algebraic $K3$ surface and $T_{X}$ be the transcendental lattice of $X$, which is endowed with a natural Hodge structure.
 For a natural number $n>0$ let $T_{X}(n)$ be the lattice obtained by multiplying the quadratic form on $T_{X}$ by $n$.
-One of fundamental problems for rational maps between $K3$ surfaces is the following question of Shafarevich, the origin of which goes back to the work of Inose and Shioda \cite{S-I}, \cite{In}.
+In \cite{Ni2} Shafarevich posed the following question.

 \begin{problem}[\cite{Ni2} Question 1.1] Let $X$ and $Y$ be complex algebraic $K3$ surfaces.
-Is it true that there exists a dominant rational map $X \dashrightarrow Y$ if and only if there exists a Hodge isometry $T_{X}\otimes {\Q} \simeq T_{Y}(n) \otimes {\Q}$ for some natural number $n$? \end{problem}
+Is it true that there exists a dominant rational map $X \dashrightarrow Y$ if and only if there exists a Hodge isometry $T_{X}\otimes{\Q}\simeq T_{Y}(n)\otimes{\Q}$ for some natural number $n$? \end{problem}

-Shafarevich's question is a kind of Torelli-type problem.
-Recall that the classical Torelli theorem for $K3$ surfaces asserts that there exists an isomorphism between two $K3$ surfaces if and only if their second integral cohomology lattices are Hodge isometric.
-In comparison with this Torelli theorem, Problem \ref{Shafarevich} proposes to consider the ${\Q}$-Hodge structures $T_{X}\otimes {\Q}$, modulo scaling of the quadratic forms, for the existence of rational maps between $K3$ surfaces.
-Problem \ref{Shafarevich} has been solved affirmatively for singular $K3$ surfaces, i.e., $K3$ surfaces with Picard number $20$ by Inose and Shioda \cite{S-I}, \cite{In}, and for $K3$ surfaces with Picard number $19$ by Nikulin-Shafarevich \cite{Ni2}.
-Nikulin \cite{Ni2} studied rational maps obtained as compositions of double coverings.
-The main purpose of this note is to answer Problem \ref{Shafarevich} affirmatively when the target $Y$ is a Kummer surface.
+Shafarevich's question is a variation of Torelli-type problem.
+It proposes to consider the ${\Q}$-Hodge structures $T_X\otimes{\Q}$ (up to scaling) for the existence of rational maps.
+A recent result of Chen \cite{Ch} shows that the answer is in general negative.
+On the other hand, the problem has been solved affirmatively in certain cases: for $K3$ surfaces $X$ with Picard number $\rho(X)=20$ (``singular $K3$ surfaces'') by Inose and Shioda \cite{S-I}, \cite{In} already before \cite{Ni2}; for $K3$ surfaces $X$ with $\rho(X)=19$ by Nikulin-Shafarevich \cite{Ni2}; Nikulin \cite{Ni2} studied rational maps obtained as compositions of double coverings.
+When both $X$ and $Y$ are Kummer surfaces, Problem \ref{Shafarevich} is obviously true by the corresponding property of Abelian surfaces.
+The first purpose of this note is to answer Problem \ref{Shafarevich} affirmatively when the target $Y$ is a Kummer surface.

 \begin{theorem} Let $X$ and $Y$ be complex algebraic $K3$ surfaces.
 Assume that $Y$ is dominated by some Kummer surface, e.g., $Y$ admits a Shioda-Inose structure or $Y$ itself is a Kummer surface.
-Then there exists a dominant rational map $X \dashrightarrow Y$ if and only if there exists a Hodge isometry $T_{X}\otimes {\Q} \simeq T_{Y}(n)\otimes {\Q}$ for some natural number $n$. \end{theorem}
+Then there exists a dominant rational map $X \dashrightarrow Y$ if and only if there exists a Hodge isometry $T_{X}\otimes {\Q} \simeq T_{Y}(n)\otimes{\Q}$ for some natural number $n$. \end{theorem}